 - Make a simple drawstring bag.
 If you have a sewing machine (which you probably do, if you have spare fabric) and even some rudimentary sewing skills, you can make a drawstring bag of any size to contain gifts.
 Reuse saved ribbon or satin string as the drawstring pull.
 There are lots of tutorials available for instructions, but here is a quick and easy video found on youtube to give you inspiration!

 - Go high-end with Japanese-style fabric wrapping.
 Did you know Japan has a long tradition of using fabric to wrap gifts, called Furoskiki?
 They look amazing, and the fabric you choose can really give your gift that luxurious look.
-To see it in action, here is another tutorial video.
+To see it in action, here is a link about Furoskiki.
 Feel free to incorporate winter branches, leaves, or other collected special bits in the tie to customize.

 - Super DIY it with this Eco-Chic Basket!
 Feeling crafty?
 How amazing is this fabric-wrapped basket?
 See the tutorial.
 If you don’t have a basket just laying around, use a small box and go truly recycled.